DanteAlonsoHT/DanteAlonsoHT/README.md

 <h2 align='center'> About myself:</h2>

-- 💪 I’m currently learning about web development, front-end and back-end, computer vision, and trying to solve social issues in my local environment :)
+- 💪 Always I'm learning about web development, front-end and back-end, computer vision, and trying to solve social issues in my local environment :)
-- 👯 I’m looking to collaborate on open source projects and teaching improvement ideas for everyone.
+- 🤝 I’m looking to collaborate on open source projects and teaching improvement ideas for everyone.
-- 🤝 I'm looking for new opportunities.
 - 💬 Ask me about computer vision concerns, to collaborate in web development projects, IT startups in LATAM, IT business ideas, or just cats.